Mazotis/Homeserver/README.md

 4) To use HDMI-CEC, connect HDMI cable to a free TV port.

 Note - to run the IFTTT server, you need to configure your actions on IFTTT and send the response via websocket.
-Configure a dynamic DNS for your local LAN and forward the IFTTT port (as set by the port variable in the script) to your raspberry pi local LAN address.
+Configure a dynamic DNS for your local LAN and forward the server port (as set by the PORT variable in play.ini) to your raspberry pi local LAN address port on your router.

 ### On a client device
 1) Setup python3 + required pip imports
 2) You can also trigger light changes/HDMI-CEC requests by runing ./playclient.py OPTIONS
 ```
+Examples:
 To turn everything on:
 ./playclient.py --on
 To turn everything on any time of day: